SpecterX-AHM/NodemailerProject/README.md

 # NodemailerProject
-Use Nodemailer to Send Emails 📬 from Your Node.js Server. 📮 Nodemailer is a Node.js module that allows you to send emails from your server with ease.
-Whether you want to communicate with your users or just notify yourself when something has gone wrong, one of the options for doing so is through mail.👀
+Use Nodemailer to Send Emails 📬 from Your Node.js Server. 📮 Nodemailer is a Node.js module that allows you to send emails from your server with ease.✅ Whether you want to communicate with your users or just notify yourself when something has gone wrong, one of the options for doing so is through mail.👀

 ## About Nodemailer
 Nodemailer’s API is pretty simple and requires us to do the following :